 These extracts are taken from just a couple of the over 750 published research articles on this incredible herbal medicine.

-It seems pretty obvious that using Bacopa as a herbal medicine or daily supplement could be a good long-term appraoch to improving mental function, brain health and long-term mental health.
+It seems pretty obvious that using Bacopa as herbal medicine or daily supplement could be a good long-term approach to improving mental function, brain health, and long-term mental health.